SCIInstitute/ShapeWorks/docs/studio/getting-started-with-studio.md

 ## Multiple Domains

 ShapeWorks Studio supports grooming, optimization and analysis for multiple domains/anatomies within a project.
-To set up a project with multiple domains per subject, simply add additional "shape" columns to a ShapeWorks Project Spreadsheet:
+To set up a project with multiple domains per subject, simply add additional `shape` columns to a ShapeWorks Project Spreadsheet:

 ![ShapeWorks Project with Multiple Domains](../img/studio/studio_project_multiple_domains.png){: width="300" }

-This this example, we've defined two domains, "left_atrium" and "appendage".
+This this example, we've defined two domains, `left_atrium` and `appendage`.
 When we open this in Studio, we will see:

 ### Multiple Domains - Data

+The multiple domains are showed in the Data panel when importing a ShapeWorks Project Spreadsheet file with more than one column with the `shape` prefix.

 ![ShapeWorks Project with Multiple Domains - Data](../img/studio/studio_multiple_domain_data.png){: width="600" }

+### Multiple Domains - Groom

 When multiple domains are present, grooming options will be available on a per-domain basis with a combobox at the top of the grooming panel.
 This allows for different grooming options depending on the anatomy type.

-### Multiple Domains - Groom

 ![ShapeWorks Project with Multiple Domains - Groom](../img/studio/studio_multiple_domain_groom.png){: width="300" }

 ### Multiple Domains - Optimize

-For optimization, each domain can be given a different number of particles, but all other parameters are global to the optimization process:
+For optimization, each domain can be given a different number of particles, but all other parameters are global to the optimization process.

 ![ShapeWorks Project with Multiple Domains - Optimize](../img/studio/studio_multiple_domain_optimize.png){: width="300" }